 11.1.
-The Accounts and Audit Regulations 1996, issued under provision of the Local Government Finance Act 1982, apply to the Fire Authority.
-This Act requires the Fire Authority's Responsible Financial Officer (the Treasurer) to maintain continuous, adequate and effective internal audit of the Authority's accounts.
+The Accounts and Audit Regulations require the Fire Authority's Responsible Financial Officer (the Treasurer) to maintain continuous, adequate and effective internal audit of the Authority's accounts.

 Impartial monitoring and inspection of activities is essential to a healthy organisation.
 All financial operations are subject to audit reviews and investigations that assist the Treasurer to meet his statutory responsibilities.
 These reviews also assist managers by providing an objective view of the standard of financial management and administration and general performance.